barry-waldbaum-rl/reat-vm-setup/README.md

 12. Create the bashrc and scripts for students to start, stop, and SSH to RL nodes as if they were on machines instead of containers as well as run and remove a Redis server container for running redis-server and redis-cli in lab 2.

-NOTE: The VNC user's prompt color (set as 'PS1') will be set to yellow to distinguish it from the VM trainee user (green) and Redis Labs node users (red or white).
+NOTE: VNC user prompt will be set to yellow to distinguish it from VM user 'trainee' (green) and RL node admins (red or white).

 ```bash
 cat << EOF > vnc_docker/bashrc